nick125/ArduinoIDE-PyQt/README.txt

-Python Arduino IDE
+Dawn
 ------------------
-This project is to develop the next-generation of Arduino IDE.
+This project is to develop the next-generation of Arduino and others IDE.

 Dependencies
 ------------